-You want your goal to be a meaty one, with plenty of smaller steps that need to be completed in order to make it happen.
+Pick a meaty goal.
+Something you will feel really damn proud of when you finish it.
+Something with plenty of smaller steps that need to be completed in order to make it happen.
 Write down this goal, and all the steps and then paste it somewhere you’ll see it often.

 If you’ve set an effective goal that you’re reminded of often, it will stick.

-Of course, it won’t always be easy, and sometimes you will think about your ex.
+Of course, it won’t always be easy, and sometimes you will think about your ex-girlfriend.

 But occasionally you’ll have those crippling moments of weakness.
 They’ll come less often as you become accustomed to not talking.